And at the top, you'll see three categories and the middle,

 Microcytic red cells are seen in two major disorders.

-an imbalance in the production of the globin chains -
+and that's an imbalance in the production of the globin chains, alpha and beta.

-or where the kidney is not functioning properly, renal disorders and that is due to a reduction in
+or where the kidney is not functioning properly, renal disorders,

+and that is due to a reduction in erythropoietin production.

-I shall also mention hemolysis here, hemolytic disorders
+I should also mention hemolysis here, hemolytic disorders,

 That's when you have too many red cells in your blood.